usmanmusa1920/flask-unity/README.md

-# Sakyum
+# Flask-unity

 An extension of flask web framework that erase the complexity of structuring flask project blueprint, packages, and other annoying stuffs.

 ## Installation

-Install and update the latest release from <a href="https://pypi.org/project/sakyum">pypi</a>.
+Install and update the latest release from <a href="https://pypi.org/project/flask-unity">pypi</a>.
 Basically the library was uploaded using `sdist` (Source Distribution) and this software (library) as from `v0.0.9` it is now compatible and also tested with `windows OS` and others as well, such as `linux`, `macOS` and possibly some others too!.

 ```
-pip install --upgrade sakyum
+pip install --upgrade flask_unity
 ```

-## Create flask project using sakyum
+## Create flask project using flask_unity

 After the installation paste the following command on your termianl

 ```
-python -c "from sakyum import project; project('schoolsite')"
+python -c "from flask_unity import project; project('schoolsite')"
 ```

 This will create a project called `schoolsite` now cd into the `schoolsite` directory, if you do `ls` within the directory you just enter you will see a module called `thunder.py` and some directories (some in the form of package) `media`, `static`, `templates` and a directory with the same name of your base directory name, in our case it is `schoolsite`.